JevaughnNewman/East-Coast-Insurance-Data-Project/README.md

   - **Visualization of claimant profiles**: Claimants are visualized by their average age, sex, and education levels.

-  ① An interactive PowerBI Dashboard of the First Quarter Claims data can be accessed INSERT LINK
+  ① An interactive PowerBI Dashboard of the First Quarter Claims data can be accessed [LINK](https://app.powerbi.com/groups/me/reports/ce664fbb-cc03-4595-b11d-08ec77309141/ReportSection?redirectedFromSignup=1,1&experience=power-bi)

   ② The Command line queries used to create the relational database in Microsoft SQL Server 2022 can be found here [LINK](https://docs.google.com/document/d/1zbn_qlT9KoIrOmZKwxY815IANsueGfNZLKpobNBBSJ0/edit?usp=sharing)